-I looked over at my bookshelf, specifically at that beat-up copy of The Secret I’d bought at a used bookstore on a whim.
-I’m a graphic designer.
+I looked over at my bookshelf, specifically at that beat-up copy of The Secret I’d bought at a used bookstore on a whim a couple of years ago.
 I deal in grids, hex codes, and logical hierarchies.
 I’m not supposed to believe in 'asking the universe.'
 But that night, the loneliness felt louder than my skepticism.
-I grabbed a blank notebook—the expensive one with the gold foil I’d been saving for 'important' work notes—and I wrote: I am ready to meet someone who actually sees me.
+I grabbed a blank notebook — the expensive one with the gold foil I’d been saving for 'important' work notes — and I wrote: I am ready to meet someone who actually sees me.

 I know how this sounds.
 Believe me, I was already rolling my eyes at myself.
-But that was the start of a ninety-day experiment that turned into a genuine daily practice.
+But that was the start of a ninety-day experiment that wrapped up just a few weeks ago.
 It wasn't about magic wands or 'vibrating' (I still hate that word).
 It was about focus.
-Here is exactly what those three months looked like, the methods I tried, and the moment I realized something was actually changing.
+Here is exactly what those three months looked like, the methods I tried, and the moment I realized something was actually changing in my approach to Austin dating.

 Month 1: The Scripting Phase (and the 369 Method)